sphinx-doc/sphinx/Doc-26/library/nntplib.rst

 .. class:: NNTP(host[, port [, user[, password [, readermode] [, usenetrc]]]])

    Return a new instance of the :class:`NNTP` class, representing a connection to the NNTP server running on host *host*, listening at port *port*.
 The default *port* is 119.
 If the optional *user* and *password* are provided, or if suitable credentials are present in :file:`/.netrc` and the optional flag *usenetrc* is true (the default), the ``AUTHINFO USER`` and ``AUTHINFO PASS`` commands are used to identify and authenticate the user to the server.
    If the optional flag *readermode* is true, then a ``mode reader`` command is sent before authentication is performed.
-Reader mode is sometimes necessary if you are connecting to an NNTP server on the local machine and intend to call reader- specific commands, such as ``group``.
-If you get unexpected :exc:`NNTPPermanentError`\ s, you might need to set *readermode*.  *readermode* defaults to ``None``. *usenetrc* defaults to ``True``.
+Reader mode is sometimes necessary if you are connecting to an NNTP server on the local machine and intend to call reader-specific commands, such as ``group``.
+If you get unexpected :exc:`NNTPPermanentError`\ s, you might need to set *readermode*.
+   *readermode* defaults to ``None``. *usenetrc* defaults to ``True``.

    .. versionchanged:: 2.4
       *usenetrc* argument added.